tru0067/GTFO-VanillaReloaded/README.md

 ### Rifle

 *We found that after increasing the range of the Pistol, the Rifle struggled to have a unique identity.
 While being a longer range variant of the Pistol was certainly a valuable option, we decided to give the weapon a very unique place.
-The Rifle will now be able to two-shot strikers at extremely close range, allowing for an extremely effective and efficient but risky playstyle.
+The Rifle will now be able to two-shot Strikers at extremely close range, allowing for an extremely effective and efficient but risky playstyle.
 We've additionally changed its stagger multiplier to be more in line with other weapons.*

 -   Damage: 5.08 -> 5.66
 -   Falloff start: 22.0 -> 6.0